 The Institute staff reviews applicants carefully and matches the students’ needs and interests with the internships available.

-Students may submit a request for credit- and non-credit-bearing internship for a semester or longer at the Umbra Institute.
+Students may submit a request for credit- and non-credit-bearing internships for a semester or longer at the Umbra Institute.
 In both cases, students will work closely with Umbra staff and faculty in key functional areas.
 For-credit internships require tuition (see below) whilst non-credit-bearing internships have no fees and are not compensated, though the Institute may provide housing in Perugia for those who qualify.
 Qualified applicants will meet at least one of the following criteria:

 Summer internships are also available for credit and non-credit.
 Summer internships begin at the end of the Spring semester (early May) and continue through the end of the first or second summer sessions (June or July).
-Summer internships allow Spring semester students to remain in Perugia, work in Italy, and gain vaulable experience, while at the same time, encouraging reflection on their personal and professional development as well as actively engaging them in their field of choice.
+Summer internships allow Spring semester students to remain in Perugia, work in Italy, and gain valuable experience, while at the same time, encouraging reflection on their personal and professional development as well as actively engaging them in their field of choice.

 “Interning at Umbra was an amazing experience both working with the staff and living in my new favorite city, Perugia.
 As an Umbra alum, I was able to see first-hand all the incredible work that goes in to providing the program.
 The experience was literally life-changing as my career goals now include working in international education”